-FRE 303-Survey of French Literature I Fall 2018
+Primary Program: B.A.
+Translation and Interpreting FRE 303 Survey of French Literature I Fall 2022

-This course contributes to the ORU student learning outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
+This course contributes to the University and program outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
 Moderate Contribution - Addresses the outcome directly or indirectly and includes some assessment.
 Minimal Contribution - Addresses the outcome indirectly and includes little or no assessment.
-No Contribution - Does not address the outcome.